 We may be available to present these talks, or others, to your group.
 We would encourage readers of this page to look over these talks and consider whether they would be of interest to your group.

-These presentations are being put online because we want others CSSA chapters (and other nature-oriented organizations) to use them!
-We know that many nature organizations have difficulty arranging new material for their routine meetings and this page is a small effort to help with that need.
+These presentations are being put online because we want other groups or individuals to use them!
+We know that many nature organizations/clubs have difficulty arranging new material for their routine meetings and this page is a small effort to help with that need.
 Again, a “live presentation” conveys more information than one lacking the speaker, so we may be available to present these talks.
 In the future, giving a presentation either via the internet (ala Google Hangouts or something similar) or an audio recording to accompany the visual presentation may be feasible.

 USING GOOGLE PHOTOS AND SEEING THE INFORMATION TAB (for those unfamiliar with Google Photos)

 Because we wanted to include quite a few photos of good quality on our website we decided to link to our Google photos site, which has more hard drive space available than our WordPress account.
 So, when you click on some of the Talk links below you will go to “Google Photos”.
 Using Photos has some quirks, so we explain here what you need to do to see the information related to each photo.
 For example, clicking on the link for San Miguel de Allende will bring up a mosaic of thumbnails looking something like this:

 Now, you should click on any one of the thumbnails to get a larger image.
 You can adjust the size of your window to get an image up to 1680 pixels across – the size of the images we uploaded (from their original size of 6000 or 4800 pixels across).
 After getting the larger image you should then click on the small “i” icon (information) in the upper right corner.
 This will open something like: